Settings

 What is an example of an Insider Threat?

-When a former employee retains access to systems they become a potential threat to the organization.
-The reason for this is that they have the means and potentially the motive to execute on the threat.
+When a former employee retains access to systems, they become a potential threat to the organization.
+The reason for this is that they have the means and potentially the motive to execute the threat.
 It's for this reason that employee access to systems needs to be clearly documented, with offboarding procedures on how to revoke the access.

 View Options Again